Berezin-Toeplitz quantization for lower energy forms: Introduction and statement of the main results

 Actually, in this case, due to the spectral gap of the Kodaira Laplacian \cite[Theorem\,1.5.5]{MM07} we have $T^{(0)}_{f,k,k^{-N}}=T^{(0)}_{f,k,0}$ for $k$ large enough, so \eqref{e1.31} follows from \eqref{e1.32}.
 The expansion \eqref{e1.31} bears resemblance to the expansion of the Toeplitz kernels for functions $f\in\cC^p(M)$ (see \cite[(3.19)]{BMMP}), for arbitrary $p\in\N$.
 In \eqref{e1.31} the upper bound for the order of expansion $\ell$ is due to the size $k^{-N}$ of the spectral parameter, while in case of symbols of class $\cC^p(M)$ is due to the order of differentiability $p$.

+It is interesting to note that Theorem \ref{t-gue140521} and the following results provide a generalization of various expansions for Toeplitz operators in the case of an arbitrary complex manifold endowed with a positive line bundle.
+In this case we have simply $M=M(0)$.
+Of course, in such generality, the quantum spaces have to be spectral spaces $\cE^q_{k^{-N}}(M, L^k)$.

-The first coefficients of the kernel expansions of Toeplitz operators and of their composition for the quantization of a compact K\"ahler manifold with positive line bundle were calculated by Ma-Marinescu \cite{MM12} and by Hsiao \cite{Hsiao09} (see also \cite{Xu12} for an interpretation in graph-theoretic terms).
+The first three coefficients of the kernel expansions of Toeplitz operators and of their composition for the quantization of a compact K\"ahler manifold with positive line bundle were calculated by Ma-Marinescu \cite{MM12} in the presence of a twisting vector bundle $E$ and later by Hsiao \cite{Hsiao09} for $E=\C$.
+Both \cite{Hsiao09,MM12} work with a general not necessarily K\"ahler base metric $\Theta$ which might not be polarized, that is, $\Theta\neq\frac{\sqrt{-1}}{2\pi}R^L$ in general.
 We will calculate the top coefficients $b_{f,1}(x,x)$ and $b_{f,2}(x,x)$ of the expansion \eqref{e1.2} in Section \ref{s-gue140729}.
-It is a remarkable manifestation of the universality, that the coefficients for the quantization with holomorphic sections \cite{MM12,Hsiao09} and for the quantization with spectral spaces used in this paper are given by the same formulas.

-On the set where the curvature of $L$ is degenerate we have the following behavior. \begin{thm} Let $(M,\Theta)$, $(L, h^L)$ and $f\in\cC^\infty(M)$ be as in Theorem~\ref{t-gue140521}.
-Set
+The coefficients $b_{f,0}(x,x)$ and $b_{f,1}(x,x)$ were given in \cite{Cha03} for $E=\C$ and $\Theta=\frac{\sqrt{-1}}{2\pi}R^L$.
+It is a remarkable manifestation of universality, that the coefficients for the quantization with holomorphic sections \cite{Hsiao09,MM12} and for the quantization with spectral spaces used in this paper are given by the same formulas.
+We refer to \cite{Xu12} for an interpretation in graph-theoretic terms of the Toeplitz kernel expansion.
+The formulas from \cite{MM12} play an essential role in the quantization of the Mabuchi energy \cite{Fine:12} and Laplace operator \cite{KMS}.
+On the set where the curvature of $L$ is degenerate we have the following behavior. \begin{thm} Under the general assumptions (A) and (B), set

 Then for every $x_0\in M_{\mathrm{deg}}$, $\varepsilon>0$, $N>1$ and every $j\in\{0,1,\dots,n\}$ , there exist a neighborhood $U$ of $x_0$ and $k_0>0$, such that for all $k\geq k_0$ we have

 \end{thm}